Park & Ride

 - To obtain a UNC permit for the day, week or year:

 - Register online and permit will be mailed, or day/week permits can be printed online.
+Please note only annual permit holders are eligible for CAP benefits.

 - Students and University employees may go to the Public Safety building at 285 Manning Drive.